-(Strong) Multi-Factor Authentication in turn should exactly apply when it comes to the authentication to a Local device – for example the laptop.
-The laptop itself is equipped with USB ports for tokens, Smart-Card Reader, or biometric sensors like fingerprint readers, microphones and cameras.
-WinMagic offers MFA for preboot authentication for its full disk encryption and on top of BitLocker, but many businesses uses PIN or even no authentication – no PBA – at all.
+(Strong) Multi-Factor Authentication in turn should apply when it comes to the authentication to a local device – for example, the laptop.
+The laptop itself is equipped with USB ports for tokens, smart card readers or biometric sensors like fingerprint readers, microphones and cameras.
+WinMagic offers MFA for pre-boot authentication for its full disk encryption and on top of BitLocker, but many businesses use PIN or even no authentication – no PBA – at all.
 But this is another story.

-Note that for remote authentication out-of-band communication channel can be used, and the same idea applies that the only thing the server sees is data.
+Note that for remote authentication, an out-of-band communication channel can be used, and the same idea applies that the only thing the server sees is data.